build strength, balance & flexibility

 The yoga style Vinyasa literally means “to place in a special way.”
 With a dynamic flowing sequence of yoga postures linking breath and movement, you’ll cultivate awareness, sustain your consciousness and build strength and flexibility.
 Learn More »

-meditate, relax & heal
+relax & RESTORE

 Avita combines ancient Yogic wisdom with modern physiological knowledge of the body and how it mends itself.
 While most yoga styles targets the muscles, Avita targets the joints and the nervous system.
 Poses are attainable and held for 2-3 minutes.
 Learn More »